menghanshen/school-desegregation/README.md

 ## Key Findings

-- In Southern counties, school desegregation **improves infant health** among Black mothers.
+- In Southern counties, school desegregation **improves infant health** as measured by preterm births among Black mothers.
   - Desegregation increases:
-  - The probability of **biracial births**
     - **Maternal education** at birth
     - **Prenatal visits** in the first trimester
   - Desegregation decreases:
     - The probability that the **father is a teenager**
   - Counties with higher initial Black enrollment experience **larger gains** among Black populations, suggesting that **increased per-pupil funding** plays a significant role in improving maternal education and infant health.
+- In non-Southern counties, school desegregation increased the probability of **biracial births**.

 ## References